Publié par Eplaque

 They indicate where the owner registered his car (see region codes above).

-If your main residence is not in France, you can drive with GB or UK plates in France.
+If your main residence is not in France, you can drive with GB or UK number plates in France.

 Yes, if you are a tourist, for a short professional mission in France.
 If you come to live in France, you’ll have to switch to French plates within a month.